BrendanSweeny/BrendanSweeny.github.io/_public/posts/watlow-md.md

 often to the point that the buttons themselves start to crack and fall apart.
 This doesn't seen to be a unique problem as there are a few YouTube videos demonstrating how to clean the contacts and fix these buttons.
-However, I was pretty sure that they could be computer controlld and the whole button issue bypassed altogether.
+However, I was pretty sure that they could be computer controlled and the whole button issue bypassed altogether.
 This would also allow us to set all of our controllers to the same temperature with a single button press or change them individually.